 Your future: MIT and beyond

 Now you know for yourself: the odds are slim, but it’s not impossible.
-The Class of 2029 admit rate sits near 4 to 5 percent, which signals high selectivity and the need for a focused plan.
+The Class of 2029 admit rate sits near 4.5%, and the Class of 2030 is on track to drop further.
+The trend signals high selectivity and the need for a focused plan.
 If MIT is a top choice for you, build strength in advanced math and science, shape a clear story through the short responses, and anchor your application in work that serves a real need.

 Ready to put together a targeted list, testing plan, and activity strategy that matches these expectations?
 Book a free consultation to learn more!
 Empowerly’s counselors guide students through each step with data, timelines, and feedback tailored to your goals.